cowboyai/cim-start/doc/Inventory.md

 Not that they are running on top of some database infra-structure, they are simply stored on a persistence layer in graph format.

-You could make this work on any file system you are comfortable using.
-These file systems will have different limitations and we would need to worry about all those.
+You could make this work on any file system you are comfortable using and that is what git does.
+These file systems will have different limitations and we would need to worry about all those. git does all it's work in the .git folder.

 If we think of files as inputs or outputs, things become a little bit more clear.
 Afterall, "files" are a construct of the Operating System (OS).
 The OS is giving you a pile of blocks organized into a sequence you think of as a "file" which in fact, is a name pointer to a graph of blocks.
 It's just hidden from you.